The Fact-Checkers are Biased. We Can’t Trust or Rely Upon Them

 The fact-checkers are biased and their bias shifted our election results.
 Remember that and don’t trust them in the future; they aren’t telling you the truth about what statements are correct and which ones are incorrect.
 They aren’t telling you the truth about which politicians are honest and which ones are liars.
 They aren’t trying to educate the public on the truth.

 No, sources like Snopes and PolitiFact are just organizations composed of partisan hacks that want to convince you to distrust Republicans and trust Democrats.
 Ignore them.
-Don’t listen to them.
+Don’t listen to them, especially when they lie about things like Facebook censoring the Declaration of Independence.
 Instead, do your own research about stories you see and determine for yourself what is true.
 The fact checkers are biased; we can’t rely on them to tell the truth.

 If you liked reading about how the fact-checkers are biased, please consider leaving a tip through PayPal to help support the site and support a young conservative!